Big picture bookshop:

 - Structure – how do you sequence those elements?
 How might you re-arrange or re-order events to tell a better story?

-- The value in reading other author manuscripts and organizing your feedback around their work.
-This can help you see and solve problems in your own work.
+- The value in reading other author's manuscripts and organizing your feedback around their work--this can help you see and solve problems in your own work.

 Have you been struggling with seeing the vision for your book come to life on the page?
 Working on a novel or memoir and desperately need a few readers and some critical feedback?
 At the Big Picture Bookshop, an exclusive group of your peers, led by professional critic and author, David Ulin, will spend up to two hours diving deep into the core of your project and help you brainstorm around ideas, solving problems, and most importantly, unearthing the potential in your book.

 So far, we’ve had two attendees who have been published by major publishing houses, three who have found top New York agents.
+And this November--our third published author!
 All count our workshop as the key to those successes.

 Each day of the one-weekend workshop will include in-depth, honest critique delivered with the authors’ creative intentions in mind.
 Because of the intensity and personal focus, the workshop is strictly limited to 6 participants.
 Attendees will be expected to have read the other manuscripts.
 See below for comments from previous attendees.